The shift-and-invert Arnoldi method for singular matrix pencils: Creation of regularized matrices by LU factorization

 We conclude that

 For the U-factor, we have

 As a result, we have

-Matrix $\tilde{U}_{1,1}$ is a row perturbation and selection of rows of $U_{1,1}$.
-Since $U_{1,1}$ is upper triangular, we can choose $Y$ so that $\tilde{U}_{1,1}$ is also upper triangular.
-We conclude that $YA = \tilde{L}_{1,1} \tilde {U}_{1,1}$.
-Since $\tilde{L}_{1,1}$ has rank $n$, the rank of $\tilde{U}_{1,1}$ is the rank of $A$.
-By construction, the rank of $\tilde{U}_{1,1}$ is equal to the rank of $P_{1,1}$, which corresponds to the selection of rows with standard pivoting, i.e., without breakdown.
+Matrix $\widetilde{U}_{1,1}$ is a row perturbation and selection of rows of $U_{1,1}$.
+Since $U_{1,1}$ is upper triangular, we can choose $Y$ so that $\widetilde{U}_{1,1}$ is also upper triangular.
+We conclude that $YA\widetilde{Q} = \widetilde{L}_{1,1} \widetilde {U}_{1,1}$.
+Since $\widetilde{L}_{1,1}$ has rank $n$, the rank of $\widetilde{U}_{1,1}$ is the rank of $A$.
+By construction, the rank of $\widetilde{U}_{1,1}$ is equal to the rank of $P_{1,1}$, which corresponds to the selection of rows with standard pivoting, i.e., without breakdown.
 In other words, the rank of $P_{1,1}$ indeed corresponds to $k$. \end{proof}

 An algorithm is given in Algorithm~\ref{alg:LU-2}.
-The algorithm is for a rectangular matrix $A-\sigma B\in\mathbb{R}^{n\times m}$.
-We will see in the next section that the algorithm can be applied in this case also.
-For $\alpha$, we choose $\alpha=\|A-\sigma B\|$ using some norm, for example, the one or infinity norm or an estimate of the two-norm using a randomized method.
-In our tests, we used the Matlab function \texttt{normest}.
-In this way, the added rows have the same magnitude as the elements of $A-\sigma B$.
-Note that the main diagonal of $L$ in the algorithm is zero, since this is not required for the algorithm.
+The algorithm is for a rectangular matrix $A-\sigma B\in\mathbb{R}^{n\times m}$ with $m\leq n$, so that it can be used for \S\ref{sec:rec}.
+We choose $\alpha=\|A-\sigma B\|$ using some norm, for example, the one or infinity norm or an estimate of the two-norm using a randomized method.

-Instead of testing whether the pivot is zero, we use $|\mu|<\tau|\alpha|$ with $\tau$ a prescribed tolerance.
+Instead of testing whether the pivot is zero, we use the test in line~4, with $\tau$ a prescribed tolerance.
 An exact zero is very unlikely to happen even when $A-\sigma B$ is singular, due to rounding errors.
-Also see Theorem~\ref{th:perturbation tau}.
-In this case, it is possible that more columns of $V$ are added to the border than needed to detect the rank.
-This introduces more spurious eigenvalues and may perturb the true eigenvalues.
+In this case, it is possible that more columns of $\matV$ are added to the border than needed to detect the rank.
+See~\ref{sec:rank correction}.